reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 If we do not give a plan file on the command line, running `terraform apply`  creates a new plan automatically and then prompts for approval to apply it.
 If the created plan does not include any changes to resources or root module output values then running `terraform apply` exits immediately, without prompting.

 ### Destroy
-At last we destroy our infrastructure by running the `terraform destroy` command.
+At last, we destroy our infrastructure by running the `terraform destroy` command.

 Running the `destroy` command first asks for a confirmation and proceeds to delete the infrastructure on receiving a `yes` answer:
 ```shell